-PART FOUR: MOUNTAIN RESCUE
+PART IV: HOUNTAIN RESCUE

-- 1. Refer to Figure 4.
-Which knot is loaded incorrectly?

-- a.

-- b.

-- c.

-- d.

-- 2. Which of the following is the primary reason that the ASRC backs up knots with overhand knots rather than half-hitches?

-- a.
-Overhand knots use less rope than half-hitches.

-- Overhand knots are self-tightening, and therefore more secure than half-hitches.

-- c.
-Overhand knots are easier to tie than half-hitches.

-- d.
-Precedent and tradition dictate it.

-- 3. When one is stacking a rope, it should be stacked:

-- a. in figure eights on the ground.

-- b. in a random stack on the ground.

-- c. neatly in coils on the ground.

-- d. in neat coils on a branch or member's arm.

-- e.
-Any of the above will do.

-- 4. Which of the following, when discovered during the routine inspection of a rope, should be cause for the rope to be considered for cutting or retirement?

-- a. a place where the core is showing through the sheath

-- b. a place where there is a "dent" felt in the core, even though the sheath is intact

-- c. a place where, although the core is not visible, the sheath is severely abraded all around, making the rope much easier to bend at that abraded point

-- d.
+- Refer to Figure 4.
+Which knot is loaded incorrectly? - a. - b. - c. - đ. - Which of the following is the primary reason that the ASRC backs up knots with overhand knots rather than half-hitches? - a.
+Overhand knots use less rope than half-hitches. - b.
+Overhand knots are self-tightening, and therefore more secure than half-hitches. - c.
+Overhand knots are easier to tie than half-hitches. - d.
+Precedent and tradition dictate it. - 3.
+When one is uncoiling a rope and placing it on the ground, it should be "stacked" so that the rope will pay out without tangling.
+Which of the following is the best way to stack a rope? - a. in figure eights on the ground - b. in a random stack on the ground - c. neatly in coils on the ground - d. in neat coils on a branch or member's arm - e.
+Any of the above will do - 4.
+Which of the following, when discovered during the routine inspection of a rope, should be cause for the rope to be considered for cutting or retirement? - a. a place where the core is showing through the sheath - b. a place where there is a "dent" felt in the core, even though the sheath is intact - c. a place where, although the core is not visible, the sheath is severely abraded all around, making the rope much easier to bend at that abraded point - d.
 All the above are good cause to not use the rope, and to refer it to a senior member for evaluation.

 - 5. Refer to Figure 5.
 Which is the strongest rigging?

-- a.
-Theta = 120 degrees
+- a. θ = 120 degrees

-- b.
-Theta = 60 degrees
+- b. $\theta = 60$ degrees

-- c.
-Theta = 45 degrees
+- c. θ = 45 degrees

-- d.
-Theta = 20 degrees
+- d. $\theta = 20$ degrees

 - 6. Of the following, which is the strongest way to rig a static line to a tree?

 - a. tree wrap

 - b. bowline

 - c.
 2" seat belt webbing slings and 2 large steel locking D carabiners

 - d.
 Figure eight

 - 7. Refer to Figure 6.
 Which belay is tied in and aimed correctly?

 - a.

 - b.

 - c.